 To get you started, we’ve compiled talking points around three team-focused benefits: consolidation, collaboration, and autonomy.

 On the tenth anniversary of the iPhone, the New York Times published a video about “all the things this ubiquitous gadget has laid to waste.”
 The list runs the gamut, from taxis to cameras to small talk in elevators.

 What would have once filled a box (address books, photo albums, day planner, alarm clock, watch…you get the point) now fits in the palm of our hand.
 It’s an amazing feat for something that originated as a way to make telephone calls.

 Were you anticipating this metaphor?
 Here it is: LiquidPlanner is like the iPhone.

 Yes, I know.
 Project management software will never be as far-reaching or monumental as the iPhone.
-But, for the people who use the tools on a daily basis, it can sometimes feel like it, for better or for worse.
+For the people who use the tool on a daily basis, however, it can sometimes feel like it–for better or for worse.

 Like the iPhone, LiquidPlanner combines several tools into one:

 - Email (You can’t rid yourself of it completely, but the number of emails sent and received can be reduced.)